256dpi/OSCKit/README.md

 }
 ```

-Bundles are handled by the client automatically and yielded to the delegate.
+Bundles are handled by the server automatically and delegated using the same callback.

 **Sending messages:**